xdth/Alterland.net/README.md

 # Alterland.net IRC network
-This website is made with React JS.
+This website is made with React JS and TypeScript.